Click on the green links.

-Thanks to all who’ve made this such a popular list, in spite of glitches causing dozens of fans to suddenly disappear.
+Thanks to all who’ve made this such a popular list.

 This list is composed of films picked in a top 10 by Tarkovsky in 1972 (#1-10 here) and others mentioned with admiration by him, in his book Sculpting in Time and elsewhere.
 I’m not aware which of the other Mizoguchi, Bunuel, Chaplin and Dreyer films he specifically admired, but he rated those directors highly (Mizoguchi is praised as a soaring soul and genius), as he did Renoir, Rossellini and apparently Boris Barnet.
 Of course he saw film as a great serious art, and has often been compared with Bergman, a mutual admirer.
 In the large book Tarkovsky (ed Nathan Dunne) the influence of the less famous Leo Arnshtam on Tarkovsky is explored, e.g his film Zoia on Mirror.

 “The Khrushchev Thaw opened Soviet society and allowed, to some degree, Western literature, films and music.
 This allowed Tarkovsky to see films of the Italian neorealists, French New Wave, and of directors such as Kurosawa, Buñuel, Bergman, Bresson, Andrzej Wajda (whose film Ashes and Diamonds was a true experience for him) and Mizoguchi.
 Tarkovsky absorbed the idea of the auteur as a necessary condition for creativity